owncloud/ocis/docs/ocis/storage-backends/cephfs.md

     └── .uploads
 ```

 Versions are not file but snapshot based, a [native feature of cephfs](https://docs.ceph.com/en/latest/dev/cephfs-snapshots/).
 The driver maps entries in the native cephfs `.snap` folder to the CS3 api recycle bin concept and makes them available in the web UI using the versions sidebar.
-Snepshots cen be triggered by users themselves or on a schedule.
+Snapshots can be triggered by users themselves or on a schedule.

 Trash is not implemented, as cephfs has no native recycle bin and instead relies on the snapshot functionality that can be triggered by end users.
 It should be possible to automatically create a snapshot before deleting a file.
 This needs to be explored.